teamniteo/handbook/5_People/benefits.md

 Parents get one extra day of paid leave every quarter.

-Birth of a child is 20 extra days of paid leave.

 Death in the family is three extra days of paid leave.